angelakarenzi5/Github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

+## Support and Contanct details
+ For any questions, concerns, contact me on:
+  -Tel: +250787889107
+  -Email:angelakarenzi5@gmail.com

+License
+ Copyright(c)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.